phonetworks/website/docs/projects.md

 Github                                                                         | Description
 ------------------------------------------------------------------------------ | -------------------------------------
 [pho-lib-graphql-parser](http://github.com/phonetworks/pho-lib-graphql-parser) | General purpose GraphQL schema parser.
+Used by pho-compiler.
-[pho-compiler](http://github.com/phonetworks/pho-compiler)                     | Used by pho-cli, the compiler helps compile the GraphQL files into PHP interpretables.
+[pho-compiler](http://github.com/phonetworks/pho-compiler)                     | Compiles the GraphQL files into PHP interpretables.
+Used by pho-cli.

 ### Others

 Pho-microkernel service adapters can be found at [https://github.com/pho-adapters](https://github.com/pho-adapters)

-Last but not least, a number of sample GraphQL implementations can be found under [Pho Recipes](https://github.com/pho-recipes)
+Last but not least, a number of sample GraphQL implementations can be found under [https://github.com/phonetworks/pho-kernel](https://github.com/pho-recipes)